Marcella Sherwood: Early life

 Frances Marcella Sherwood, commonly known as Marcella, was born in early 1878 in Kimberworth, Rotherham, South Yorkshire.
 She was one of four daughters and two sons of Edward Purvis Sherwood, sometime rector of Baginton, Warwick.

 Sherwood joined the Church of England Zenana Missionary Society in 1904, and was first posted to work at Batala, Punjab, where she remained until being furloughed back to England in 1915.
 When she returned to India, she joined the mission at Amritsar.
 For a short while she taught at a school for girls in Singapore.

 Amritsar 1919

 On 10 April 1919, Sherwood, then aged about 40 years, and superintendent of the city mission schools, cycled alone into the Ahluwia neighbourhood of Amritsar to close Bagian di Katra School, one of five schools she was responsible for.
 Although warned by locals not to go further, she continued until she had to abandon her bike and run, until she was caught and beaten by kicks, sticks and shoes by a group of Indian men who left her once they believed her to be dead.

-Dyer visited Sherwood at Ram Bagh on 19 April, and in response, created the Crawling Order.